Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 Our software will likely be written in Java.
 Java like any other language has limitations such as;
 *  Memory allocation and garbage collection being automatic (means the user has less control over their software)
 *  Java compiler being not as well optimised as compilers for other languages (e.g. C++)
-*  User interface libraries in Java such as Swing are limited in customability and functionality.
+*  User interface libraries in Java such as Swing are limited in customizability and functionality.

 ##### 1.3.4.8 Signal handshake protocols
 The rocket will use signal handshake protocols such as TCP 3-way-handshake to establish connections between its' interfaces.
-The limitation of this is performing the handshake isn't instantenous so the communication between interfaces will have a delay.
+The limitation of this is performing the handshake isn't instantaneous so the communication between interfaces will have a delay.

 ##### 1.3.4.9 Quality requirements
 Our software for the rocket and the rocket itself will be limited in the sense that they will need to conform to quality requirements (e.g. reliability).